2025 Municipal Election - Voter Information

 Voter Information:

-Election day is Monday, October 20, 2025.
+Election day is Monday, October 20, 2025 at the BSRC Cargill Field House - 228 12 Ave SE.
 Town of High River residents have the opportunity to cast their ballots for one Mayor and six Councillors to govern for the next four-year period.

 Now is the time to prepare for the election by making sure you are registered to vote.
-All High River voters are strongly encouraged to ensure they are on the permanent Electors registry.
+All High River voters are strongly encouraged to ensure they are on the Permanent Electors Register.
 To check your voting status, visit the Elections Alberta - Voterlink website or you can register by email or phone at the details below.
-Register now to make the voting process faster when you cast your vote.

 How to Register: